MyBitcoinFuture/.github/discussions/community-guidelines.md

 # Community Guidelines

-Welcome to the MyBitcoinFuture community!
+MyBitcoinFuture community guidelines.
 These guidelines help us maintain a positive, productive, and inclusive environment for all contributors.

 ## 🤝 Our Values